MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-os-single-server-overview.md

 For hardware, software, and network requirements reference [What you need for Azure Stack HCI](/azure-stack/hci/overview#what-you-need-for-azure-stack-hci).

-> [!IMPORTANT]
+> [!Note]
->  Stretch cluster and SBL cache are not supported for single-server.
-VMs will have downtime when restarting the server.
+> Features that require multiple servers will not be supported for single-server.
 ## **Comparing single-server and multi-server clusters**
 |Attributes | Single-Server | Multi-Server |
 |----------|-----------|-----------|